EliCash82/final_template/README.md

-final_template
+CIS 3810 and CIS 3750 Final Project Template
 ==============

-This is the template for your final submissions
+To view the template for final submission click "template.html"